Victor Vickery, Florida Man, Arrested For Allegedly Beating Peeping Tom To Death

 The Crime

-On the night of July 2, 2018, Vickery and his girlfriend, Samantha Hobi, were naked, in bed, and getting ready to do what couples do when they heard a sound outside of a window.
-It was not the first time they had heard such a sound, and in the past, hearing such a sound was followed by the discovery a a “peeping Tom” looking through the window.
+On the night of July 2, 2018, Vickery and his girlfriend, Samantha Hobi, were naked in bed and getting ready to do what couples do when they heard a sound outside a window.
+It was not the first time they had heard such a sound, and in the past, hearing such a sound was followed by the discovery a “peeping Tom” looking through the window.
 In the last incident prior to this night, the culprit had gotten away.

 Vickery, apparently prepared for trouble, was able to jump out of bed and get to the window in a hurry, while telling Hobi to call 911.
 Outside, Vickery confronted 57-year-old Asaad Akar, a neighbor who lived down the street and who had a history of arrests for similar crimes.